Sinned016/Varingagatan/README.md

 - #25 When showing books, create ternaries to check if the data exists or not, if it doesnt show nothing.
 - #26 Update the log in page so it looks better.
 - #27 Create media querys for desktop view.
+- #28 Update / work on the design of the home page (doesn't look good enough).

 - #??
 Cleanup code (make more components, delete logs etc...).